In the table layout, the status of the tables is shown with different colors:

 To view the bill, simply tap on the red table, then click View Bill at the top left corner of

-User can change the number of pax number by selecting the "+" and "-" sign at the "Pax Number" category.
+The user can change the number of pax by selecting the "+" and "-" sign at the "Pax Number" category.

 Print Current Bill

 To print the bill, just tap on the occupied red tables.

 Then, Table Info will appear.
 Select Print Current Bill at the bottom of the Table Info to print.